 For those who prefer a more traditional bio:

-Deb Finnegan is a Martha Beck Certified Life Coach, a CFP®, and a CPA (inactive).
+Deb Finnegan is a Martha Beck Certified Master Life Coach, a CFP®, and a CPA (inactive).
 She unlocks the barriers within ourselves that hold us back from enjoying our work and maintaining order with our personal financial circumstances.

 Prior to starting her coaching practice, Deb spent 30 years in the financial services industry, predominately working with two top tier private wealth management firms, US Trust and Northern Trust, most recently as a Senior Vice President and Managing Director.
 Her career spanned both the northeast and the west coast of the United States.

 During her career Deb led a team of multi-disciplined professionals and advised affluent individuals, executives, and their families on comprehensive wealth management planning strategies that included:

 - investment management,

 - personal and commercial lending structures,